yerayjusto/commerce-react/README.md

 # Features

 This simply app use commerce.js to create a shop online.
+Test Credit Card: 4242424242424242

 # Getting Started with Create React App